harshithak-1617/CODSOFT/README.md

-# CODSOFT
-Machine Learning Internship tasks completed as part of CodSoft Internship.
-Includes Spam SMS Detection, Customer Churn Prediction, and Movie Genre Classification using Python and Scikit-learn.
-# CodSoft Machine Learning Internship
+# CODSOFT Machine Learning Internship

-This repository contains the tasks completed as part of the CodSoft Machine Learning Internship.
+This repository contains the tasks completed during my Machine Learning Internship at CODSOFT.

-## Tasks
+## Tasks Completed

-### Task 4: Spam SMS Detection
+### 1. Spam SMS Detection

-A machine learning model that classifies SMS messages as spam or not spam using TF-IDF vectorization and Naive Bayes classifier.
+Built a machine learning model to classify SMS messages as spam or ham using text preprocessing and classification algorithms.

-More tasks will be added as part of this internship.
+### 2. Customer Churn Prediction

+Developed a predictive model to determine whether a customer will churn based on customer data.

+### 3. Movie Genre Classification

+Created a text classification model that predicts a movie's genre based on its plot description using TF-IDF and machine learning algorithms.

+## Tools & Technologies

+* Python
+* Pandas
+* Scikit-learn
+* TF-IDF Vectorization
+* Machine Learning Models

+## Author

+Machine Learning Internship – CODSOFT